Draskown/PX4_UDP_Connection/README.md

 This project was created as a part of project activities subject of Moscow Polytech University by the 181-311 group.
 It also participates in the CopterHack 2021 hackathon from Copter Express.

+PX4 UDP Connection Project © 2020 Andrey Kabalin

+All the code was written by Andrey Kabalin

 -----------

 ## AMLS Projects: